ray-project/ray/doc/source/rllib/rllib-offline.rst

 You can store experiences either directly in RLlib's episode format or in table (columns) format.
 You should use the episode format when

 #.
-You need experiences grouped by their trajectory and ordered in time (e.g. to train stateful modules).
+You need experiences grouped by their trajectory and ordered in time (for example, to train stateful modules).
 #.
 You want to use recorded experiences exclusively within RLlib.

 Contrary, you should prefer the table (columns) format, if

 #.
 You need to read the data easily with other data tools or ML libraries.
 #.
-You do not need full (usually complete) trajectories in training.
+You don't need full (usually complete) trajectories in training.

 .. note:: RLlib's redesigned API stack incorporates principles that support standalone applications.
 Consequently, the
     :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` class is available for use independently of RLlib.
-To enable faster access through external data tools (e.g., for data transformations), it is recommended to use the table record format in these scenarios.
+To enable faster access through external data tools (for example, for data transformations), it's recommended to use the table record format in these scenarios.

-Most importantly, RLlib's offline RL API builds on top of :ref:`Ray Data <data>` and therefore features in general all read and write methods supported by Ray Data (e.g. :py:class:`~ray.data.read_parquet`, :py:class:`~ray.data.read_json`, etc.) with :py:class:`~ray.data.read_parquet` and :py:class:`~ray.data.Dataset.write_parquet` being the default read and write methods.
+Most importantly, RLlib's offline RL API builds on top of :ref:`Ray Data <data>` and therefore features in general all read and write methods supported by Ray Data (for example :py:class:`~ray.data.read_parquet`, :py:class:`~ray.data.read_json`, etc.) with
+:py:class:`~ray.data.read_parquet` and :py:class:`~ray.data.Dataset.write_parquet` being the default read and write methods.
 A core design principle of the API is to apply as many data transformations as possible on-the-fly to the learner, allowing the learner to focus exclusively on model updates.